 Editor change text at P1465L14

-In each transmitted Grant frame, the AP or PCP shall set the Duration field within the Grant frame to a time that does not overlap in time with another SP that has either the source AID or destination AID different from the broadcast AID.
+In each transmitted Grant frame, the AP or PCP shall set the Duration field within the Grant frame to a time that covers the duration of all remaining Grant frame and Grant Ack frame transmissions, if any, plus all appropriate IFSs (9.3.2.3 (IFS)).

 Editor change text from P1465L19 as follows

-… and the Allocation Duration field set to a value that is not greater than the result of the subtraction of the duration of all remaining Grant frame transmissions, if any, plus all appropriate IFSs (9.3.2.3 (IFS)), plus 2×SIFS from the value of the Duration field An allocation that is indicated in this manner begins at the time that is equal to the PHY-TXEND.indication (MDR) primitive of the Grant frame plus the value from the Duration field of the Grant frame minus the value of the Allocation Duration field of the Grant frame, and continues for the time indicated in the Allocation Duration field of the Grant frame
+… and the Allocation Duration field set to a value that if added to the value of the Duration field does not overlap in time with another SP that has either the source AID or destination AID different from the broadcast AID.
+An allocation that is indicated in this manner begins at the time that is equal to the PHY-TXEND.indication (MDR) primitive of the Grant frame plus the value from the Duration field of the Grant frame

 Editor change text starting from P1465L37 as follows:

-… to indicate SP, and the Allocation Duration field set to the timeremaining in the SP minus the time taken to transmit the Grant frame.
-The Duration field in the Grant frame shall be set to the value of the Allocation Duration field.
-STUpon transmission of the Grant frame , for the remainder the SP the roles of source DMG STA and destination DMG A are swapped between the STAs.
+… to indicate SP, and the Allocation Duration field set to a value of 32768 as defined in 8.5.2.
+The Duration field in the Grant frame shall be set to the time remaining in the SP minus TXTIME (Grant frame) minus aSIFSTime.
+STUpon transmission of the Grant frame with the Beamforming Training field equal to 0, for the remainder the SP the roles of source DMG STA and destination DMG A are swapped between the STAs.

 Editor change text starting from P1465L47 as follows:

-… the AllocationType field set to indicate CBAP, and the Allocation Duration field set to the time remaining in the TXOP minus the time taken to transmit the Grant frame.
-The Duration field in the Grant frame shall be set to the . value of the Allocation Duration field.
-Upon transmission of the Grant frame, for the remainder the TXOP the roles of TXOP holder and TXOP responder are swapped between the STAs.
+… the AllocationType field set to indicate CBAP, and the Allocation Duration field set to a value of 32768 as defined in 8.5.2.
+The Duration field in the Grant frame shall be set to the time remaining in the TXOP minus TXTIME (Grant frame) minus aSIFSTime. .
+Upon transmission of the Grant frame with the Beamforming Training field equal to 0, for the remainder the TXOP the roles of TXOP holder and TXOP responder are swapped between the STAs.

 9.36.9 Dynamic extension of service period